-- 3. In the Navigation Pane, right-click an object, and then click Open. - 4.
-Note that you can set an option to open objects with a single click in the NavigationOptions dialog box. - 5.
+- 2. In the Navigation Pane, select the object, and then press ENTER. - 3.
+In the Navigation Pane, right-click an object, and then click Open. - Note that you can set an option to open objects with a single click in the Navigation Options dialog box. - 5.
 The Navigation Pane divides your database objects into categories, and these categories contain groups.